meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 One stimulus - 2 topics
 Surprise stimulus - 2 topics

+I think I want to write about either "he "
 ### (1) **What is an emotion?** The parameters used to study emotion, and the component approach.

 ### (2) **What causes emotions?** Major theories about how they unfurl.